Are Palm Trees Bad for Environment?

 2. Multiple growing points grow bunching trunks.
 For shading areas.

-3. About 13+ feet tall, makes nice hedge-like planting to edge garden seating.
+3. About 13+ feet tall, makes nice, bushy hedge-like planting to edge garden seating.

 Chamaerops humilis variation Argentea growing in Moroccan native habitatChamaerops humilis variation Argentea growing in Moroccan native habitat